 6. CleanHouse Dog Hair Brush

 Professional-grade yet affordably priced, the CleanHouse Pets slicker brush was a solid performer that just didn’t separate itself from the rest.
-It’s very durable, which is backed up by the lifetime warranty.
+It’s very durable, which is backed up by a lifetime warranty.
 We felt that its best feature was the self-cleaning button, which makes it quick and easy to remove all the loose fur that’s been collected on the bristles.
 That said, we didn’t like that the button had to be held down by finger to keep the bristles extended.
 This poorly conceived idea caused hand cramping.

 Less maneuverable than other brushes, the bulky size of the CleanHouse Pets brush makes it difficult to use around sensitive or smaller areas like their hindquarters or face.
 Even worse, the bristles were too sharp and we had to be very gentle to avoid hurting any of the dogs.
 This meant that less hair was picked up, so the whole process took longer.

-7. smartelf Pet Grooming Brush
+7. smartelf Grooming Brush for German Shepherds

 Moving on down the list, the smartelf pet grooming brush is a cheaply priced option that’s also cheaply made.
 It works fine for its intended purpose; it just won’t do it for very long!
 Ours broke in just a few weeks of use, not even during the heavy shedding season.
 Sometimes you get what you pay for, and this is a great example.

 We appreciated the self-cleaning button that makes it quick and easy to remove the collected hair.
 However, the bristles themselves were a weak point.
 First, they bend very easily, so if you drop the brush with them extended, you’ll probably bend a few.
 This makes the self-cleaning feature much more difficult to use properly.
 Worse, they’re very sharp and can easily hurt your dog, especially if they have shorter hair.
 Though it is cheap, we think there are similarly priced options that far outperformed this one.